relationalexistence/UCF-GUTT/README.md

 **Website**: https://relationalexistence.com

-Currently, it seems, that the coomplete refactored COQ library is private.
+Currently, it seems, that the complete refactored COQ library is private.

 ---
 ## Publications